Who We Are

 From Portland, Texas, Travis headed to College Station where he graduated from Texas A&M University with degree in construction science, and a minor in business.
 Upon graduation, he joined Brookstone full-time as a project engineer, and quickly moved up the ranks to project management.
 During Travis’ tenure in project management, he experienced and enjoyed building projects in a variety of markets including community, education, and industrial.

 In his down time, Travis enjoys spending time with wife, Melissa, and their two children, who are both in Scouts.
-He enjoys a variety of hobbies, including traveling, the outdoors, foreign language learning, cuisines, tea, coffee, and cats.
+He enjoys a variety of hobbies, including traveling, the outdoors, foreign language learning, and disc golf.

 Raised in a family of educators, from an early age Chris was exposed to an environment that fostered critical thinking and encouraged creativity.
 Chris often sketched his ideas of new projects and how to improve on existing concepts.
 It was in high school he took a specific interest in design and ultimately found his way to study construction management in college.